Need to know…

-The Around the Mountains is primarily graded 2-3 easy-intermediate, with much of the trail following custom-made cycle paths with gentle gradients.
+The Around the Mountains Cycle Trail is primarily graded 2-3 easy-intermediate, with much of the trail following custom-made cycle trails\ with gentle gradients.
 There are, however, a number of sections on public roads where riders should be prepared to encounter traffic.
 Please stay on the left.

-There are two fords between Mt Nicholas Station and Mavora Lakes; these may be impassable after heavy rain so please check the weather forecast.
-Your best bet for trail updates is to ask the locals; bike tour operators are likely to have the most up-to-date information.
+There are two rivers between Mt Nicholas Station and Mavora Lakes; these may be impassable after heavy rain so please check the weather forecast.
+Your best bet for trail updates is to ask the locals; and bike tour operators are likely to have the most up-to-date information.